I3A-NavSys/utrafman_sim/docs/install.md

    a) Select your license and user information.

-   b) Choose the destination folder (the default location is fine).
+   b) Choose the destination folder (the default location `/usr/local/MATLAB/R2023a` is fine).

    c) Select the MATLAB products you want to install.
 Ensure that you select at least the following components:
       - MATLAB R2023a
+      - Parallel Computing Toolbox
       - ROS Toolbox
-      - Parallel Computing Toolbox

    d) Configure installation options:
-      - Set "Create symbolic links to MATLAB scripts in:" to `/usr/local/bin`
+      - Set _Create symbolic links to MATLAB scripts in:_ `/usr/local/bin`
-      - Choose "Improve MATLAB startup performance" based on your preferences.
+      - Choose _Improve MATLAB startup performance_ based on your preferences.

    e) Confirm your selections.